mdhaber/scipy/paper.md

 assessment of the methods, accuracy, and speed of the underlying calculations is available in [@StudentizedRangeSciPy], and an extensive test suite included in SciPy guards against regressions.

-# Statement of need

-When analysis of variance (ANOVA) indicates that there is a statistically significant difference between at least one pair of groups in an experiment, researchers are often interested in *which* of the differences is statistically significant.
-Researchers use "post-hoc tests" to study these pairwise differences while controlling the experiment-wise error rate.
-Until recently, no post-hoc tests were available in SciPy [@virtanen2020scipy], the de-facto standard library of fundamental algorithms for scientific computing in Python.
-To fill this gap, we contributed `scipy.stats.tukey_hsd` [@PRtukey_hsd], a function for performing Tukey's HSD test.
-Also, there was no accurate implementation of the underlying studentized range distribution in Python, so we contributed `scipy.stats.studentized_range`.
-Both statsmodels and Pingouin have since adopted this class to perform studentized range distribution calculations.

 # Acknowledgements